 If, following consideration of any representations received in this consultation, the Council decides to proceed with the lease, it will be granted as soon as reasonably practicable.

-The Head of Legal and Property Services,
+The Interim Head of Legal Services,

 Individuals or organisations submitting comments should include their name, address and contact details in their response.
 Please note that the content of any representations made and the details of the party or parties making such representations will appear in a publically available report to the Council’s Environment and Regeneration Committee.